-As a Canadian, to say that it doesn’t get cold in Germany is understatement.
-We curreently live in an area that has amazingly mild temperatures.
-With friends and family living in both central Canada and the east coast, boasting about the local weather borders on cruel and unusual punishment; snow passed the windows in PEI, $9 million dollar over-budget snow removal in Nova Scotia, Niagara falls froze over and 45 car pile-up on the 400 highway in Ontario.
+As a Canadian, to say that it doesn’t get cold in parts of Germany is an understatement.
+We currently live in an area that has amazingly mild temperatures.
+With friends and family living in both eastern Canada and on the East Coast, boasting about the local weather borders on cruel and unusual punishment; snow passed the windows in PEI, $9 million dollar over-budget snow removal in Nova Scotia, Niagara falls froze over and 45 car pile-up on the 400 highway in Ontario.

 I have to say, I love snow.
 I don’t love shoveling snow or driving the dangerous roads to get to work but I love playing in the snow and making snow men with my son.
 I enjoy cuddling under a blanket to watch a movie with a nice cup of tea or hot chocolate, depending on the mood, and having a fireplace to warm the house.
 Germany…doesn’t really offer any of that.

-End of January came and still nothing that felt like winter.
+The end of January came and still nothing that felt like winter.
 It was cold-ish; 5 degrees here, -1 there, but the farmer next door was still planting and harvesting so it couldn’t have been that bad.
-There wasn’t much rain fall, but there was much overcast and very few sunny days.
-It was often windy, but not the bone chilling kind.
+There wasn’t much rainfall, but there were many overcast skies and very few sunny days.
+It was often windy, but not the bone-chilling kind.
 When I think of winter wind, I am reminded of the internet meme “the air hurts my face; why do I live in a place where the air hurts my face”.

 Don’t anger the Canadian